 C.A.R.E. is an assortment of licensed residential treatment centers offering services to teens in helping them to understand the difference between goals and expectations.
 We provide a nurturing and calming environment where troubled teens are able to step back from their lives at home and focus solely on recovery from bad behaviors and mood disorders.
-If you have a child who would benefit from the therapeutic programs available, please call 866-492-9215 for more information.

 Even though it may be easy for parents to have low expectations for teens who underperform academically or have behavior problems, failing to hold them to higher standards can worsen negative behaviors and ensure that they never achieve their goals.
 By setting expectations that are reachable but push your teen’s limits, you will increase their chances of success.

 Setting Goals That Are Unachievable Can Lead to Frustration and Failure